darosan2003/zipforcer/README.md

 #### Execution
 This program takes two arguments.
-The zip you want to break and the passlist which contains passwords, one at a line.
+The zip you want to break and the passlist which contains passwords, one per line.
 ```bash
 ./zipforcer <zipfile> <passlist>
 ```